brand_logo

 UGA is home to the Georgia Bulldogs, whose football program is celebrated for its passionate fan base and multiple national championships, fostering a sense of unity and pride among students and alumni.

-The University of Georgia, established in 1785 and now over 240 years old, is one of the oldest colleges in the US.
+The University of Georgia, established in 1785 and now over 240 years old, is one of the oldest public universities in United States.
 Founded by Abraham Baldwin, it holds the distinction of being the first state-chartered public university in the United States.
 As a key name among old American universities, UGA has played a significant role in shaping higher education.
 Known for its contributions to research and its celebrated football traditions, the university continues to stand out as a historic and dynamic institution on the list of old colleges in US.
-The famous Ryan Seacrest who shaped modern entertainment was from here.
+The famous Ryan Seacrest, who shaped modern entertainment, was from here.

 20. Dickinson College